 This makes it the perfect place for us when we’re looking to visit to do some Christmas shopping in Glasgow and need somewhere that allows us to just come back to the room after a long day shopping, throw our bags down and just collapse onto the bed.

-I honestly, don’t think that we’ve had an easier check in process anywhere else in comparison to the CitizenM.
+I honestly, don’t think that we’ve had an easier check-in process anywhere else in comparison to CitizenM.

 You literally walk into the main reception area and using one of the six touchscreens you check in by filling in your reservation number and surname.
 Pop a card against a reader to activate it and that’s it.